dlandon/file.activity/README.md

 Specific version: https://raw.githubusercontent.com/dlandon/file.activity/vYYYY.MM.DD/file.activity.plg

-Enter the releasae date "YYYY.MM.DD" of the specific version you want to install.
+Enter the release date "YYYY.MM.DD" of the specific version you want to install.
 Be sure to keep the "v" before the release date.